pierrelouis-cmrt/pierrelouis.net/posts/experiments/md/Interactive Pixel Grid.md

 The result: on bigger screens, the gap increases, resulting in fewer rows and columns, whereas on smaller screens, the gap decreases, producing more rows and columns.

-Here is the piece of the JavaScript code that does exactly like what was explained above:
+Here is the piece of the JavaScript code that does exactly what was explained above:

 ```js
 function computeAutoGap(targetCount = 10000, min = 5, max = 14) {